DesyncTheThird/corne-keymap/readme.md

 ### Utility
 ![Utility](images/utility.png?raw=true)
 Utility layer containing media control, RGB controls, OLED controls, function keys, and debug functions.
-Layer is accessible using either outer thumb key (XOR).
+Layer is accessible using either outer thumb key.

 The `Mute` thumb keys only activate on the hand opposite to the one holding the layer key to avoid accidental activations.
 The `Volume Up/Down` keys are macros that rapidly and repeatedly send the volume control keycodes for smooth volume control; holding shift sends the keycodes only once for finer control.